Chickenpox (varicella) is a contagious illness

 You can help

-prevent chickenpox by staying away from people infected with the
+prevent chickenpox by avoiding close contact with people infected with the

 virus.
 This is even more important if you have a

 weak immune system.
-This is not always possible because the virus can spread from
+But the virus can spread from

 an infected person even before symptoms develop.